ArkSys-linux/.github/README.md

 ![](/img/arksys.png)

 # Why to choose this system?
 After installing multiple Linux distros with different desktop environments and  window managers, I always end up with a similar configuration and visual design.
 So this is the type of OS that I recommend to use in a daily drive for most computers.
-To view all the Linux software read this [article list](./linux-software.md).
+Here you can view all [basic Linux software](./linux-software.md) that I have selected.

 ArkSys = ArchLinux + Vanilla KDE (by default)